Whip up this simple yet flavor-loaded Chipotle Barbacoa Beef in your slow cooker, then serve it over rice or in tortillas for a delicious meal!

 Instructions

-- In a high-powered blender or food processor, pulse together the onion, garlic (pre-minced or simply add the whole peeled cloves), chipotles, tomato paste, vinegar, lime juice, salt, dried oregano and slices to make a smooth paste.
+- In a high-powered blender or food processor, pulse together the onion, garlic (pre-minced or simply add the whole peeled cloves), chipotles, tomato paste, vinegar, lime juice, salt, dried oregano and spices to make a smooth paste.

 - Quarter the beef and toss it in the slow cooker with the paste.
 Cook on high for 4 hours or low for 6 hours until the beef is tender and can be easily shredded with a fork.